CodingItWrong/outsidein.dev/docs/outside-in-tdd.md

 # Overview of Outside-In TDD

-## The TDD Loop
-Test-Driven Development, at its root, is a method of development where you only write production code when a failing test drives you to do so.
-It follows a three-step process, "Red-Green-Refactor":

-1. Red: write a test for functionality that does not yet exist, and watch it fail
-2. Green: write only enough production code to pass the test
-3. Refactor: rearrange the test and production code to improve it without changing its functionality

-Then the cycle repeats again for your next bit of functionality: you write the next test and watch it fail, etc.

-What is the benefit of such an appraoch?
-Benefits include:

-- Interface thinking.
-Before you write the implementation of a module, you think about how you want the rest of your application to use it.
-You're a lot less likely to end up with a function with eight positional arguments when the first thing you decide is how you want to call it.
-Interface thinking helps ensure your code presents a clean abstraction to the rest of the application, which reduces cognitive load by the caller.
-- Ensures test coverage.
-If you follow the discipline of TDD, you can have complete confidence that all your application's functionality is covered by test, because you didn't write any production code unless a test drove you to it.
-This means you can refactor with confidence any time you run across code that's less than ideal.
-If you have any doubt that your test suite doesn't fully cover your code, you'll hesitate to make such improvements, and then code degradation is inevitable.
-- Guides you to the simplest implementation.
-Programmers can jump to conclusions about the implementation needed for a module, but sometimes the needs of an application are simpler than that.
-With TDD, you will only change to the complex implementation when there are enough tests to force you to do so.
-If you don't need those tests, you don't need that implementation, and you avoid carrying the cost of a complex implementation.

-TDDed unit tests also have the benefits of other unit tests:

-- Exposes coupling.
-If your production code is hard to set up in a test, that means it has a lot of external dependencies.
-It may be easy enough to use from your other production code *now,* but it's making a lot of assumptions about the environment around it, which means it's harder to change your application in the future.
-If it's hard to write a unit test for some code, that's not necessarily a problem with your test: it could be a problem with your production code.
-Unit tests expose dependencies more clearly than production code.

 ## The Outside-In Difference
 Traditional Test-Driven Development is usually done only at a unit test level, so you are creating objects and calling functions or methods.
 It's sometimes referred to as "middle-out TDD", because you start in the middle of your application building domain objects, then you assemble your application features from them.